lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## Block

 Block {{rfc7959}} allows a fragmentation at the CoAP level.
 SCHC also includes a fragmentation protocol.
 They are compatible.
-If a block option is used, its content must be sent as a compression residue.
+If a block option is used, its content MUST be sent as a compression residue.

 ## Observe

 {{rfc7641}} defines the Observe option.
 The TV is not set, MO is set to "ignore" and the CDA is set to "value-sent".
 SCHC does not limit the maximum size for this option (3 bytes).
-To reduce the transmission size, either the device implementation should limit the delta between two consecutive values, or a proxy can modify the increment.
+To reduce the transmission size, either the device implementation MAY limit the delta between two consecutive values, or a proxy can modify the increment.

-Since an RST message may be sent to inform a server that the client does not require Observe response, a rule must allow the transmission of this message.
+Since an RST message may be sent to inform a server that the client does not require Observe response, a rule MUST allow the transmission of this message.

 ## No-Response